aeszyman/athletes-of-piety/syllabus.md

 **April 3: Demons**

 * David Frankfurter, “An Architecture for Chaos: The Nature and Function of Demonology,” in _Evil Incarnate: Rumors of Demonic Conspiracy and Ritual Abuse in History_ (Princeton, N.J.; Woodstock: Princeton University Press, 2008). e-reserve (discussion)
 * Evagrius of Pontus, “Against the Thoughts of Fornication,” in _Talking Back: A Monastic Handbook for Combating Demons_, trans.
 David Brakke (Liturgical Press, 2009).
-GitHub (assignment)
+GitHub (background)

-Due: Assignment 10.

 **April 7**